Specialised Fertility Management

 What is ovarian reserve?

-Women are born with all the eggs they will ever have, and the quantity and quality of these eggs deteriorates with age.
+Women are born with all the eggs they will ever have, and the quantity and quality of these eggs deteriorate with age.
 Ovarian reserve refers to the number of eggs that are left within a woman’s ovaries.

 Testing ovarian reserve